w3c/wot/charters/wg-2021-extension-plan.md

 9. Normative feature freeze for Discovery spec by Feb 4, 2022
 10. Clarify which normative sections should be included or should be improved in Profile by Mar 4
 11. Testfest/Plugfest 1 in mid-March (focus on TD, Discovery)
+12. CR candidate for Architecture by March 30, 2022
-12. CR candidate for Architecture and TD 1.1 by March 30, 2022
+13. CR candidate for TD 1.1 by March 30, 2022
+14. CR transition for Architecture in mid-April, 2022
-13. CR transition for Architecture and TD 1.1 in mid-April, 2022
+15. CR transition for TD 1.1 in mid-April, 2022
+16. PR transition for Architecture in mid-May, 2022
-14. PR transition for Architecture and TD 1.1 in mid-May, 2022
+17. PR transition for TD 1.1 in mid-May, 2022
-15. Normative feature freeze for Profile spec by mid-Jun, 2022
+18. Normative feature freeze for Profile spec by mid-Jun, 2022
-16. Testfest/Plugfest 2 in mid-July, 2022 (focus on Discovery, Profile)
+19. Testfest/Plugfest 2 in mid-July, 2022 (focus on Discovery, Profile)
+20. CR candidate for Discovery by July 30, 2022
-17. CR candidate for Discovery and Profiles by July 30, 2022
+21. CR candidate for Profiles by July 30, 2022
+22. CR Transition for Discovery by Aug 31, 2022
-18. CR Transition for Discovery and Profiles by Aug 31, 2022
+23. CR Transition for Profiles by Aug 31, 2022
+24. CR Transition for Discovery by Nov 1, 2022
-19. CR Transition for Discovery and Profiles by Nov 1, 2022
+25. CR Transition for Profiles by Nov 1, 2022
-20. REC transition before end of extended charter on Feb 1, 2023
+26. REC transition before end of extended charter on Feb 1, 2023